lehuu/udacity-popular-movies/README.md

 ## Getting Started

-To run this project you need an Movie DB API-Key.
+To run this project you need a Movie DB API-Key.
 Get it here:

 ```